Quantum Metric Corrections to Liouville's Theorem and Chiral Kinetic Theory

 with $\int_\bp = \int \rmd\bp/(2\pi)^3$.

 At ${\cal O}(\hbar^2)$, these $n$, $\bj$, $\varepsilon$, and ${\bm J}$ contain the contributions of quantum metric,

 and

 where $n_\bp^{(0)} = n_\bp (\epsilon_\bp)$ and $X_{[i}Y_{j]} := X_iY_j-X_jY_i$.
-While the $E^2$-dependent corrections in $\bj$~\cite{Gao:2014} and part of the $\partial_i E_i$-dependent contributions to $\bj$~\cite{Gao2019,Lapa2019} are known in the literature, the complete explicit forms of Eqs.~\eqref{eq:nj2} and~\eqref{eq:EJ2}, in particular the energy density $\varepsilon$ and the energy current ${\bm J}$, have not been presented to the best of our knowledge.
+While the $E^2$-dependent corrections in $\bj$~\cite{Gao:2014} and part of the $\partial_i E_i$-dependent contributions to $\bj$~\cite{Gao2019,Lapa2019} are known in the literature, the complete explicit forms of Eqs.~\eqref{eq:nj2} and~\eqref{eq:EJ2}, in particular the energy density $\varepsilon$ and the energy current ${\bm J}$, have not been presented.
 Importantly, $\partial_i E_i$-dependent corrections receive the contributions from the factor $\sqrt{\omega}$ in the modified invariant phase-space measure.
+Although several mutually inconsistent results for the $E^2$-dependent contribution to $\bj$ have been reported in the literature, our result in Eq.~\eqref{eq:j2}, which agrees with Refs.~\cite{Gao:2014,Qiang_2025}, is distinguished by the fact that its validity is guaranteed by the modified Liouville's theorem and the corresponding conservation law.

 \sect{Nonlinear responses of chiral and Dirac fermions} While so far our argument and derivation are generic and independent of the details of the Berry curvature and quantum metric, from now on we consider chiral and Dirac fermions, keeping their potential applications to high-energy physics and astrophysics.
 This step also shows that the above results are consistent with those derived from quantum field theory, validating our formulation.